Shopify/slate/docs/index.md

 ## Getting started

 <blockquote>
-  <a href="https://nodejs.org/en/">Node</a> 4+ is supported, but 6+ is recommended to fully benefit from Slate.
-If you want the template files without the build tools, <a href="https://sdks.shopifycdn.com/slate/latest/slate-src.zip" data-ga-track="slateZip">get the latest zip here</a>.
+  The steps below walk through installing Slate globally and configuring your development theme to sync with your store.
+If you want the theme files without the build tools dependency, <a href="https://sdks.shopifycdn.com/slate/latest/slate-dist.zip" data-ga-track="slateZip">get the latest zip here</a>.
 </blockquote>

 1. Install Slate with `npm install -g @shopify/slate`.